Algo-3F/IntOverFlow/README.md

 Run this in your Terminal.

-Maybe it isn't called `main`, you should write the name of that code.
+Maybe the code isn't called `main.cpp`, you should write the name of that code.

 `-static` is an optional parameter, if you don't like it, you can delete it.